 Place both ramekins onto a cookie sheet.
 This will help catch any spills as well as make it easier to transfer in and out of the oven.

 Bake your mini cherry pie at 350F for 35-40 minutes or until golden brown and bubbly.
-Cool at least 15 minutes (so you don’t burn your tongue) then serve with this vanilla bean ice cream recipe or homemade whipped cream.
+Cool at least 15 minutes (so you don’t burn your tongue) then serve with this vanilla bean ice cream or homemade whipped cream.

 How To Freeze Cherry Pie